aws-ia/terraform-aws-eks-blueprints/examples/fargate-serverless/README.md

-# Serverless EKS Cluster using Fargate Profiles
+# Serverless Amazon EKS Cluster

 This example shows how to provision an Amazon EKS Cluster (serverless data plane) using Fargate Profiles.